-Next, ESD thermotrace extracts the x,y,z coordinates, the bedrock cooling age and the related error for all the cells bound by the catchment outline.
-These data are written in a table, to which a column informing erosional weights is added for each desired erosion scenario and for mineral fertility.
-In addition to the user-defined erosion maps, by default the software considers the uniform erosion scenario 'Euni' (spatially constant erosional weight).
-Two further example scenarios can be toggled to test for an exponential increase of erosion with elevation ot an exponential decrease of erosion with elevation (not considered here).
-We note that any other spatial variation in erosion can be defined by a user such that 'erosion maps' for the catchment following stream power, slope dependent, glacial slide velocity, or other approaches from geomorphic transport laws can be input.
+Next, ESD_thermotrace extracts the x, y, and z coordinates; the bedrock cooling age; and the related error for all the cells bound by the catchment outline.
+These data are written in a table, to which a column detailing erosional weights is added for each desired erosion scenario and for mineral fertility.
+In addition to the user-defined erosion maps, by default the software considers the uniform erosion scenario Euni (spatially constant erosional weight).
+Two further example scenarios can be toggled to test for an exponential increase of erosion with elevation or an exponential decrease of erosion with elevation in erosion can be defined by a user such that "erosion maps" for the catchment following stream power, slope dependency, glacial slide velocity, or other approaches from geomorphic transport laws can be input.

 For this case study, bulk geochemistry and point-counting analyses of Hirt (2007) indicate that apatite fertility does not significantly vary within the three lithologies found in the Inyo Creek catchment (Lone Pine granodiorite, Paradise granodiorite, Whitney granodiorites).
-For illustrative purpose, we test uniform erosion against two opposite step functions of elevation: a scenario with F-times higher erosion efficiency above the median catchment elevation and one with F-times higher erosion below the median elevation.
-The factor F equals twice the ratio between the most frequent and the least frequent elevation.
+For illustrative purpose, we test uniform erosion against two opposite step functions of elevation: a scenario with F times higher erosion efficiency above the median catchment elevation and one with F times higher erosion below the median elevation.
+The factor F is equal to double the ratio between the most frequent and the least frequent elevation.
 For this calculation, the hypsometric histogram is constructed with a number of bins equal to the maximum difference in bedrock cooling ages, divided by the mean age uncertainty (rounded up to the next integer).
-Here, the Inyo Creek catchment is binned in 7 elevation ranges, of which the most frequent is 5-times the least frequent one, resulting in F = 10.
-In other words, we test for an increase in erosion twice as prominent as the hypsometric peak (10-fold), once below ('E<Zmed') and once above ('E>Zmed') the median catchment elevation.
+Here, the Inyo Creek catchment is binned in seven elevation ranges, of which the most frequent is 5 times the least frequent one, resulting in F = 10.
+In other words, we test for an increase in erosion twice as prominent as the hypsometric peak (10-fold), once below (" $E < Z{med}$ ") and once above (" $E > Z{med}$ ") the median catchment elevation.